NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] For variable speed equipment, minimum/maximum datapoints must both be provided or both be omitted.
   .. [#] Nominal datapoint at 82F is required for single/two stage equipment and optional for variable speed equipment.

-Note that when detailed cooling performance data is provided, some other inputs (like SEER) are ignored.
+Note that when detailed cooling performance data are provided, some other inputs (like SEER) are ignored.

 .. _htg_detailed_perf_data: